oroinc/documentation/backend/bundles/commerce/FrontendBundle/configuration.rst

 Frontend Session
 ----------------

-This bundle provides a possibility to configure different session cookie parameters (such as name, path and lifetime) for the storefront and management console.
+This bundle provides a possibility to configure different session cookie parameters (such as name, path and lifetime) for the storefront and back-office.
 Use ``session`` section for this:

 .. code-block:: yaml